palaslet/Stationeers/IC Scripts/Solar/README.md

 * A [Computer](https://stationeers-wiki.com/Computer) with [IC Editor](https://stationeers-wiki.com/Motherboard)

 The Daylight sensor must be pointing front side towards sunrise, and cable connection downwards.
 Solar panels must be mounted with power connector towards sunrise.
-I recommend using the model with bot power and data on the same port.
+I recommend using the model with both power and data on the same port.
 The IC Housing should be connected with its data port to a cable connecting all Solar Panel data ports.
 If you're using combined ports (data & power in the same port), just connect the data side of the IC Housing straight to the power network.
 Use a Power Controller to supply power for the IC Housing.
 This should not try to leech power off the Solar Panel power network since the house batteries will probably take all the power and not leave anything for the Power Controller.